thewill-i-am/william2215/README.md

 Hi, I'm William Aguilar, a passionate self-taught machine learning and full stack developer from Costa Rica.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I am also a machine learning and artificial intelligence enthusiast, you can find several repositories of those topics within my Github profile.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 💬 ask me about anything, i am happy to help;
+- 💬 Ask me about anything, I am happy to help;

 **languages and tools:**